codemonger-io/codemonger/zola/content/blog/0015-aws-smithy-mocks/index.md

 +++
-title = "Mocking AWS services with aws-smithy-mocks" description = "Introduction of aws-smithy-mocks, and what I have learned from using it." date = 2025-09-28 draft = true
+title = "Mocking AWS services with aws-smithy-mocks" description = "Introduction of aws-smithy-mocks, and how to write practical tests with it." date = 2025-09-30 draft = false
 [extra]
 hashtags = ["aws", "rust", "mock"] thumbnail_name = "thumbnail.png"